 Dr. Yingfei Wang obtained her Ph.D. degree in Neuroscience at the University of Magdeburg in Germany and completed her postdoctoral training at the Johns Hopkins School of Medicine.
-In December 2014, Dr. Wang became an Assistant Professor in the Department of Pathology and Neurology and Investigator of Peter O'Donnell Jr. Brain Institute at UT Southwestern.
+Currently Dr. Wang is an Assistant Professor in the Department of Pathology and Neurology and Investigator of Peter O'Donnell Jr. Brain Institute at UT Southwestern.